AlchemyViewer/3p-nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 If nghttpx is invoked without :option:`--http2-proxy`, it operates in default mode.
-In this mode, it works as reverse proxy (gateway) for both HTTP/2 and HTTP/1 clients to backend servers.
+In this mode, it works as reverse proxy (gateway) for HTTP/3, HTTP/2 and HTTP/1 clients to backend servers.
 This is also known as "HTTP/2 router".

 By default, frontend connection is encrypted using SSL/TLS.
 So server's private key and certificate must be supplied to the command